sjiveson/nfs-server-alpine/README.md

 # nfs-server-alpine

-A handy NFS Server image comprising of Alpine Linux v3.6.0 and NFS v4 only, over TCP on port 2049.
+A handy NFS Server image comprising Alpine Linux and NFS v4 only, over TCP on port 2049.

 ## Overview